Ghesselink/Rule_Creation/README.md

 ---
 - Modularity.
 ---
 To avoid merge conflicts, it is optimal to design your code to be as loosely coupled or modular as possible.
-This approach makes code maintainance and understanding easier, as each module functions independently and has a specific role.
+This approach makes code maintainance and understanding easier, as each module functions independently and has a specific role ('seperation of concerns').
 It simplifies debugging, testing and reduces potential mege conflicts, as each module can be examined without affecting others.
+Additionaly, this also makes it easier to split pull requests into smaller, more managable chuncks.

 ---
 - Run local versions